lenra-io/create-or-update-pr-action/examples/README.md

 web-app: core-code
 ```

 As you can see, we have a total of 6 Git repositories that depend on each other.
-In our example, repository "core-code" that will contain main code of the app that will be shared on each platform (desktop-app, mobile-app, and web-app).
-That core-code needs repository "string-lib" and "protocol-lib" to compile.
+In our example, repository "core-code" that will contain the main code of the app that will be shared on each platform (desktop-app, mobile-app, and web-app).
+That core-code needs the repositories "string-lib" and "protocol-lib" to compile.
 And as it is quite a pain to always have to manually edit the right dependency files, this action will take care of it if it's well configured.
 If we continue our exploration, the "protocol-lib" repository also requires the "string-lib" repository.
 Projects of a certain size can have pretty complex mesh links which can be a source of errors.